polymonster/maths/readme.md

 ### Scalar

-All arithmetic is done using scalar types, I love SIMD but find that best results come from writing bespoke code for a dedicated task or platform and favour the simplicity here of the scalar implementation for general purpose games / graphics code.
+All arithmetic is done using scalar types, I find that best results with SIMD come from writing bespoke code for a dedicated task or platform and favour the simplicity here of the scalar implementation for general purpose games / graphics code.

 ### Templated